KrrishCodes/KrrishCodes/README.md

 - 👋 Hi, I’m @KrrishCodes
-- 👀 I’m interested in Python Projects
+- 👀 I’m interested in Developing Complex Projects
-- 🌱 I’m currently learning Python, Html, Django, MLAI with www.codewithmosh.com
+- 🌱 Teen backend developer!!
-- 📫 Reach me through LinkedIn or Instagram
+- 📫 Reach me through LinkedIn(Krrish Ghindani) or Instagram(krrishtopher_)

 <!---
 KrrishCodes/KrrishCodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.